 Sometimes doctors can, therefore, be unwilling to accept that what you are experiencing is as a result of the medication.
 If you can show how the symptoms correspond to when you started taking the medication, this may help to convince them to alter your treatment and report your experience to the appropriate pharmaceutical company/ drug governing body.
 (Optional musical interlude #3)

 Call us biased, but we think that the Menstrual Matters tracker is currently the best way to track your menstrual cycle-related symptoms over time.
-The linear format allows users to easily compare cycles to spot any patterns that may emerge…
+It is the only tracker to include myth-busting information, and the linear format allows users to easily spot any patterns that may emerge…

-However, we know that many people prefer to use their smart phones for these sorts of things… Applications such as Clue, or Kindara, can be used to track your cycle and symptoms.
-Both apps can print off reports to share with your doctor, although the report formats are not set up specifically for identifying patterns across cycles, so may require a bit more work on the doctor’s behalf.
+However, we know that many people prefer to use their smart phones for these sorts of things… Apps can be used to track your cycle and symptoms.
+Some can even print off reports to share with your doctor, although the report formats are not set up specifically for identifying patterns across cycles, so may require a bit more work on the doctor’s behalf.

 However you choose to track your health, it is important to;